-The Board consists of eight Non-Executive Directors who possess expertise in finance, corporate management and the hospitality trade.
-Of the eight Directors, four Directors are Independent Non-Executive Directors.
+Presently the Board consists of eight Non-Executive Directors who possess expertise in finance, corporate management and the hospitality trade.
+Of the eight Directors, three Directors are Independent Non-Executive Directors.

 The Details of the present Directors are given below.